bigmistqke/solid-canvas/README.md

   - [x] Draggable `Shape` 👉 `Shape.draggable`
   - [ ] Editable `Path2D` with handlers
   - [ ] Possibility to add behaviors to `Shapes` in a composable way (character-controllers)
+- explore render-optimizations:
+  - only render what is in viewport
+  - only render the bounds of Shapes that has changed
 - After the initial exploration in the feature-set, I want to explore tactics to improve treeshakeability of the library: a simple static visualization should be able to have a minimal bundle.